eComStation - OS/2 Renewed

 eComStation Replaced OS/2 Warp

-When IBM support for OS/2 and OS/2 Warp Server for e-business (an excellent e-commerce platform—not well suited to the single user) ended December 31, 2006, eComStation provided a viable solution for continuing to run OS/2 applications they've invested in.
+When IBM support for OS/2 and OS/2 Warp Server for e-business ended December 31, 2006, eComStation provided a viable solution for continuing to run the OS/2 applications they'd invested in.

 eComStation version 1.0 was released on July 30, 2001.
 This product has progressed through releases of version 1.1 (released in 2003) and 1.2 (released in 2004).